Media strategy for

 AI compresses the execution so more time goes to the decisions that actually matter.
 The teams that figure out how to use it well will have an edge.
 The ones that don't will fall behind.

-From "The Practice You Already Built" // Dellaripa Advisory, 2026
+From "The Practice You Already Built" // Dellaripa, 2026

 Platform automation is moving in the same direction.
 The major ad platforms are building toward a model where they handle targeting, bidding, and creative rotation end-to-end.
 For small advertisers, that model is nearly here.
 For larger organizations running across multiple channels, geographies, and measurement frameworks, the platforms can't do it alone.
 The measurement layer is still fragmented, and making sense of that complexity is where experienced strategists add the most value.